Rudraveena (film): Development

-Casting
+Casting and filming

 Shobana was chosen as the female lead; her experience as a dancer helped the film.
 After considering many options, Tamil actor Gemini Ganesan was finalised to play Chiranjeevi's father.
 This was one of the actor's rare appearances in Telugu cinema.
 Ganesan played 'Bilahari' Ganapathi Sastry, a reputed carnatic musician specialising in songs composed using Bilahari raga.
 S. P. Balasubrahmanyam dubbed Ganesan's dialogue portions as well as providing vocals as a playback singer.
-Rudraveena marked the Telugu cinema debut of Ramesh Aravind, another of Balachander's protégés.
-P. L. Narayana, Prasad Babu, Sumithra, Devilalitha, and Brahmanandam played supporting roles.
-Kaikala Satyanarayana made a cameo appearance.
+Rudraveena marked the Telugu cinema debut of Ramesh Aravind, another of Balachander's protégés; however, the film became his second release after Indradhanussu was released earlier that year.
+P. L. Narayana, Prasad Babu, Sumithra, Devilalitha, Dubbing Janaki and Brahmanandam played supporting roles.

 Ilaiyaraaja was signed to compose the film's soundtrack and background score.
 R. Raghunadha Reddy was the film's director of photography.
 Ganesh Kumar edited the film and Mohanam was the art director.
 Filmmaker Bapu designed the logo of the production company and the film's title.
 The role written for Narayana was a last minute addition by Balachander; he took inspiration from similar characters in English plays and ballads he had read.

-Filming

 Rudraveena's principal photography took place at Chennai, Kanchipuram, Coutrallam, and Srinagar for 70 days.
 Balachander later remarked, "Chiranjeevi has both Kamal Haasan and Rajnikanth in him.
 Not only can he do action, he can also act".

 Music

-Ilaiyaraaja composed the film's soundtrack and background score.
-Sirivennela Sitaramasastri was approached to write the lyrics for the songs after his work in K. Viswanath Sirivennela (1986) was noticed.
-Sitaramasastri penned the lyrics for twelve songs, out of which nine songs form part of the soundtrack.
-According to Patro, Balachander wanted the songs to convey the story rather than serving the protagonists' dreams; the makers used verses from the poetry anthology Maha Prasthanam, written by Telugu writer Sri Sri, in the song "Cheppalani Vundi".

-Rudraveena is considered one of the acclaimed works of Ilaiyaraaja in Telugu cinema.
-K. Naresh Kumar of The Hans India commented that K. J. Yesudas and K. S. Chithra bring the song "Lalitha Priya Kamalam" to life "soothingly", adding that everything is right about the number in terms of instrumentation.
-Pulagam Chinnarayana of Sakshi praised Ilaiyaraaja's varied instrumentation in the re-recording and found Sitaramasastri's lyrics "optimistic and poetic".
-At the presentation of the Sri Raja-Lakshmi award in November 2006, Balasubrahmanyam performed the song "Taralirada" at Kalabharathi auditorium, Visakhapatnam.

-The Music Rights of the film were acquired by Aditya Music.

-Track list
+Ilaiyaraaja composed the film's soundtrack and background score. with lyrics written by Sirivennela Sitaramasastri.
+The soundtrack featured nine songs released under the Aditya Music label, and is considered one of the acclaimed works of Ilaiyaraaja in Telugu cinema.